 - Loss of a loved one

-This is an essential aspect of rehabilitation, as even though you have achieved sobriety, the desire to return to addictive behaviours will remain if the causes are not removed.
+This is an essential aspect of drug and alcohol rehab in Derbsyhire, as even though you have achieved sobriety, the desire to return to addictive behaviours will remain if the causes are not removed.

 - Family therapy

 - Group therapy

 - Individual therapy

 - Alternative therapy/holistic therapy, such as art therapy, music therapy, equine therapy, mindfulness and meditation

 The goal of this combination of drug and alcohol treatments is to help you understand why your addictive behaviours exist, to receive proper professional help for any underlying psychological or mental health issues and to build up the resolve required to sustain your sobriety beyond the rehab programme.

 To learn more about the kind of therapies you’re likely to experience, give our team a call today on 0800 326 5559

 What happens if I receive a dual diagnosis at drug and alcohol rehab in Derbyshire?